ksivaranjini/ARM/project/README.md

 ## **Softwares and Components used**
 -	Keil simulator
--	Xlinx vivado
+-	Xilinx vivado
 -	Basys 3 Artix-7 FPGA board
--	Cadence
+-	Cadence tools- genus and innovus

 ## **Procedure**

 This program is simulated in Keil μVision to create a code.hex file.
-This executable code.hex file is copied to FPGA project directory and is synthesized using FPGA synthesis tool (Xilinx vivado).
+This executable code.hex file is copied to FPGA project directory and is synthesized and implemented as per Basys3 FPGA board in xilinx vivado.
 From vivado, bitstream file is generated which is dumped onto a FPGA board and we observe the led output.
 In addition to this the layout of the processor is done on cadence tool.

 ## **Synopsis of the Code**